ra559/cis106/labs/lab3.md

 * `wget http://archive.ubuntu.com/ubuntu/pool/universe/r/rust-exa/exa_0.9.0-4_amd64.deb`
 * To install the .deb file we can use apt: `sudo apt install ./exa_0.9.0-4_amd64.deb`
 * Once we have installed the package we do not need the .deb file so lets delete it with: `rm exa_0.9.0-4_amd64.deb`
+* Open a second terminal a use the command `exa --help` to see all the options of the exa command.
+Using these options as a reference answer the following questions:

+1. Long list all the files in your Downloads directory (using exa).
+2. Long list all the files in your Downloads directory with a header and modified by timestamps.

+Another command that is also very useful